 However, we acknowledge that community members have differing views on the appearance of the solar plant.
 We're interested in hearing the community’s thoughts about the visibility of the plant.

 The project is in the early stages of planning and we are currently undertaking environmental studies.
-We expect to submit our Environmental Impact Statement (EIS) in early 2018 – around February/March.
+We expect to submit our Environmental Impact Statement (EIS) in mid 2018 – around June/July.

 The project will cost up to $400 million to construct.
 This figure will depend on the final configuration of the project, following planning and community consultation stages.